Pomegranate

 The anatomy of a pomegranate

-Each pomegranate fruit has a hard outer rind, a spongy underlayer which holds and cushions the seeds, and membranes that divide the inside of the fruit into asymmetrical chambers.
+Each pomegranate fruit has a hard outer rind, a spongy underlayer that holds and cushions the seeds, and membranes that divide the inside of the fruit into asymmetrical chambers.
 That means there is no universal rule for how to ‘open’ a pomegranate because each fruit has its inner membranes organised differently.
 A typical fruit has over 200 seeds but it can be over 1,000!

 Every pomegranate seed is surrounded by fleshy, juicy pulp that contains powerful antioxidants and health-protective compounds.
 Some are also responsible for the bright red colour of the seeds and may permanently stain your clothing.
 The seeds are either eaten whole or juiced while the outer layers – the rind and the white spongy layer – are too bitter to be palatable.